teaforthecat/bones-http/README.md

 ## SSE Event Stream

-There can be only one event-stream handler.
+There is a protocol that all the browsers have implemented to maintain a persistent connection to the web server.
+We can use this to push data in real time to the browser.
+It is really simple to set up - if you have some experience with streaming data or Clojure's lazy sequences.
+Here are some things you need to know about a bones event-handler: There can be only one event-stream handler.
 It does not have a schema attached to it like the other handlers, and it must return a stream, or anything that Manifold can turn into a source.

 ```clojure
 (defn event-stream-handler [request auth-info]